syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Exporting.md

 }
 {% endhighlight %}

+N> When you are using [SfDataPager](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.DataPager_namespace.html) inside the `SfDataGrid` you can choose to export only the current page or all the pages by setting the [DataGridPdfExportOption](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExportAllPages.html) and [DataGridExcelExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption.html) to true or false for PDF and Excel exporting respectively.
+The default value for this property is false.

 ## Exporting unbound columns

 `SfDataGrid.GridUnboundColumns` will be exported as like `SfDataGrid.GridTextColumns` without any specific codes.
 You can customize the `SfDataGrid.GridUnboundColumns` as like `SfDataGrid.GridTextColumns` using `CellExporting` and `RowExporting` events.